leomayleomay/red_light/README.md

 # RedLight

-TODO: Write a gem description
+red_light is a gem used to help you incorporate fancy login in your Rails application effortlessly.

 ## Installation